 As people look to learn more about how exercise changes their bodies, micro-tracking various biometrics has become a vital part of giving us a deep look into our daily habits.
 Brands like Fitbit and Apple created fitness-tracking watches and other devices that collect data on daily steps taken, calories burned and other physiological attributes.
 MyFitnessPal and other apps help us track our food and nutrients with the touch of a button.

-This trend will continue to rise in 2021 as these apps and watches undergo updates to deliver even more data for consumers.
+This trend only continued to rise through 2021 as these apps and watches became able to to deliver even more data to consumers.
 For example, the new Fitbit Sense now tracks skin temperature, and the Apple Watch Series 6 has a blood oxygen sensor.
-It's more data than we even knew we needed, but, now that we can get it, we're definitely going to use it.
+It’s more data than we even knew we needed, but, now that we can get it, we’re definitely going to use it.

 Ayurveda Becoming More Mainstream

-Another rising trend in health and wellness is the growing adoption of principles from the holistic treatment modality called Ayurveda.
+Another rising trend in health and wellness in 2021 was the growing adoption of principles from the holistic treatment modality called Ayurveda.
 This treatment originated in India, where it’s been used for thousands of years.
 Ayurveda promotes a healthy balance between the mind, body and spirit with a focus on getting to the root causes of wellness disruptions using natural treatments and health routines.

 Exercising in the Open Air

-While some of us may still feel uncomfortable about being around others in the gym, we’re learning not to feel afraid to exercise outside — while following proper social distancing guidelines, of course.
+While some of us may still feel uncomfortable about being around others in the gym, we’re embracing exercising outside — while following proper social distancing guidelines, of course.
 Many of us have continued to walk, jog and even participate in outdoor fitness classes that are allowing us to get and stay fit while staying safe.
-Plus, outdoor workouts allow us to get out of the house and get some fresh air.

-A trends report from ClassPass stated that there was a 400% increase in the number of outdoor classes being offered by gym studios in 2020.
-It’s anticipated that outdoor classes will continue to be a big trend in 2021, as many of us are finding that we prefer the freedom, sights and sounds during workouts in the great outdoors.
+It’s anticipated that outdoor classes will continue to be a big trend in 2022, as many of us are finding that we prefer the freedom, sights and sounds during workouts in the great outdoors.

 The Rise of “Snackable” Workouts